peter-evans/create-pull-request/docs/concepts-guidelines.md

       # Make changes to pull request here

-      - uses: peter-evans/create-pull-request@v6
+      - uses: peter-evans/create-pull-request@v7
         with:
           token: ${{ secrets.PAT }}
 ```

 ### Push using SSH (deploy keys)

-[Deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) can be set per repository and so are arguably more secure than using a `repo` scoped [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+[Deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) can be set per repository and so are arguably more secure than using a Classic [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Allowing the action to push with a configured deploy key will trigger `on: push` workflows.
 This makes it an alternative to using a PAT to trigger checks for pull requests.

+> [!NOTE]
-Note that you cannot use deploy keys alone to [create a pull request in a remote repository](#creating-pull-requests-in-a-remote-repository) because then using a PAT would become a requirement.
-This method only makes sense if creating a pull request in the repository where the workflow is running.
+> You cannot use deploy keys alone to [create a pull request in a remote repository](#creating-pull-requests-in-a-remote-repository) because then using a PAT would become a requirement.
+> This method only makes sense if creating a pull request in the repository where the workflow is running.

 How to use SSH (deploy keys) with create-pull-request action: